Periods and harmonic analysis on spherical varieties: Asymptotics

 We are ready to apply the Wavefront Lemma in order to obtain the desired results on asymptotics:

 \begin{proposition} Let $X$ be a wavefront spherical variety and $x_0,x_1,\dots$ representatives for the $G$-orbits on $X$.
 Let $o_i:G\to X$ be the corresponding orbit maps, and assume that $K_1, K_2, G^+$ are as in Corollary \ref{wavefront}.
 Let $M:\pi\to C^\infty(X)$ be a morphism from a smooth representation of $G$, and denote by $L_i$ its composition with ``evaluation at $x_i$'', considered as a functional on $\pi$.
 Then for every $v\in \pi^{K_1}$, and for every point $x\in X$ with $x=x_i g$, $g\in G^+$ we have $M(v) (x) = \left<\pi(g) v, K_2* L_i\right>$, where we denote by $K_2*$ the operator ``convolution by the characteristic measure of $K_2$''. \end{proposition} In other words, the morphism $M$ is determined by the smooth functionals $K_2* L_i$.
-This easily implies now Theorem \ref{mainasthm} by known results about the asymptotics of matrix coefficients.
+Using known results about the asymptotics of matrix coefficients, then, we see that we can understand completely the asymptotics of $M(x)$.
+In principle, this could be used to give a second proof of Theorem \ref{mainasthm}; however, as pointed out to us by a referee, this is not a formality.
+Rather it requires a further analysis of how to choose $g$ when $x$ is near a given ``wall'' of the compactification.
+We will not carry this out here, and simply present the Proposition as an alternate way to understand asymptotics, albeit one that is less well adapted to the geometry of the spherical variety.

 \begin{proof} Immediate corollary of the Wavefront Lemma \ref{wavefront}. \end{proof}

 Finally, we give the proof of Lemma \ref{supportLpsi}.
 We point the reader to \S \ref{ssWhittakertype} for the notation.